lsphillips/log2stream/README.md

 npm test
 ```

-This also runs code quality checks using ESLint.
+This includes a code quality check using ESLint.
 Please refer to the `.eslintrc` files to familiar yourself with the rules.

 ## License

-This project is released under the MIT License.
+This project is released under the [MIT license](LICENSE.txt).